mvysny/mvysny.github.io/_posts/2021-9-22-java-will-die.md

 But the more abstractions and loose coupling you throw in, the harder it will be for a maintainer to reason about the code itself.

+All abstractions are enemy of a maintainable code.
+Use them when they bring clarity, but use them sparingly and with caution.

 ## Spring is Killing Java

 Spring is fucking hard to learn: the "easy" learning curve image is shattered with the first mammoth